-But its within the continuing journey of Otis, best friend Eric (Ncuti Gatwa), outcast Maeve (Emma Mackey), misunderstood Adam (Connor Swindells).
+But it’s within the continuing journey of Otis, best friend Eric (Ncuti Gatwa), outcast Maeve (Emma Mackey), misunderstood Adam (Connor Swindells).
 And Otis’ new girlfriend Ola (Patricia Allison) that season two truly shines.
-Ensuring each character has the space to fully develop in a limited eight episode run.
+Ensuring each character has space to fully develop in a limited eight-episode run.
 With Otis discovering the complex truths of relationships, while Eric finds the perfect boy at school.
 Only to find he still longs for the danger and excitement of the closeted Adam.
-Meanwhile Maeve rejoins the school year, only to find her estranged mother on her doorstep, with a three year old child in tow.
+Meanwhile, Maeve rejoins the school year, only to find her estranged mother on her doorstep, with a three-year-old child in tow.

 While the plethora of beautifully structured side characters including Jackson (Kedar Williams-Stirling) and Aimee (Aimee Lou Wood).
 All receive their own unique developmental opportunities, from Shakespeare to baking.

-This charm, generosity and sincerity surrounds every scene, every performance and every line of dialogue.
+This charm, generosity and sincerity surround every scene, every performance and every line of dialogue.
 Ensuring the viewer feels part of the Moordale family.
-Not only caring for each character, but also the world they inhabit.
+Not only caring for each character but also the world they inhabit.